BYLAWS OF THE

 Section 1.
 Categories

 Section 2.
-Qualifications
+Qualifications & Descriptions

-C. Associate Member: Associate Membership in the AOCP shall be available to a physician or health professional not otherwise qualified for membership.
+1. Associate Member: Associate Membership in the AOCP shall be available to a physician or health professional not otherwise qualified for membership.
 Associate members shall not vote or hold office.

-D. Life Member: Life membership may be granted by the Board of Governors to any member of the college who has reached the age of 65, is no longer in active practice, and has been a member in good standing for fifteen (15) consecutive years immediately preceding the request.
+2. Life Member: Life membership may be granted by the Board of Governors to any member of the college who has reached the age of 65, is no longer in active practice, and has been a member in good standing for fifteen (15) consecutive years immediately preceding the request.
 (The Board of Governors may waive the requirement on individual consideration.)
-Written petition to the Board of Governors is required.
-Life members shall have voice in the affairs of the college without vote.
+A written petition to the Board of Governors is required.
+Life members shall have a voice in the affairs of the college without vote.
 Life membership may also be granted at any age by the Board of Governors upon application from a member of the college who has become permanently disabled.
 Life members shall not be required to pay dues or assessments.

 Article IV: OFFICERS